-- Binaries, see Getting Started - As Docker image, see Using Firely Server on Docker - With Yellow Button Firely Server for your Simplifier project
+- Binaries, see Getting Started - As Docker image, see Using Firely Server on Docker - With a helm chart, see Using Firely Server on Kubernetes with a Helm chart - With Yellow Button Firely Server for your Simplifier project

 The Binaries can be deployed on your own machines and on cloud services.
 For deployment on Azure we included instructions.